 This dish includes a few of my very favorite things: sun-dried tomatoes, capers, and lemon.

 And of course we all know I’m in a very serious relationship with lemon.
 It’s pretty exclusive these days.
+The bright tart taste is just perfection in both savory and sweet dishes.

 Season your chicken and sauté in a skillet until browned.
 The key to achieving that golden color is making sure you’re sautéing the chicken on medium-high heat.
 Anything less yields beige chicken and nobody wants that.